carterdmorgan/pi-light-coordinator/README.md

 # Raspberry Pi Light Coordinator

 A collection of python scripts to coordinate a string of LED lights connected to a Raspberry Pi using a corresponding websocket server and Angular SPA.
+I know almost nothing about Python, so use these at your own discretion.

 ## Quick Start